MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-email-msg-csharp.md

 If you haven't already, be sure to complete the following prerequisites before continuing:

 - Complete [Quickstart: File API application initialization (C#)](quick-app-initialization-csharp.md) first, which builds a starter Visual Studio solution.
-This "How to - process email message .msg files (C#)" QuickStart builds on the previous one.
+This "How to - process email message .msg files (C#)" quickstart builds on the previous one.
 - Review [Email files MIP SDK](concept-email-cpp.md) concepts.
 - Optionally: Review [File engines in the MIP SDK](concept-profile-engine-file-engine-cpp.md) concepts.
 - Optionally: Review [File handlers in the MIP SDK](concept-handler-file-cpp.md) concepts.